-- 24,000 very poor children are barred from enrolling in Pennsylvania's Child Health Insurance Program (CHIP) because they are undocumented. - Eight out of ten of these children haven't been able to go to a health care provider or are receiving significantly delayed care. - Nearly half of these children haven't seen a dentist in more than year. - Three quarters of these children cannot get the medications they need.
+- 19,000 children who are very low income are barred from enrolling in Medicaid and Pennsylvania's Child Health Insurance Program (CHIP) because they are undocumented immigrants. - Eight out of ten of these children haven't been able to go to a health care provider or are receiving significantly delayed care. - Nearly half of these children haven't seen a dentist in more than year. - Three quarters of these children cannot get the medications they need.